darkerego/clipw/README.md

 </pre>

 First, run with -i or --init_database.
 You will be prompted to enter a master passphrase which will be used to encrypt all of the passwords which you store in the database.
 Key must be at least 8 and up to 32 characters long.
+Pick a `strong` master passphrase.

 Generate a random password 8 characters long: